Vertical or Horizontal? How to See Others as Equally Needed

 Exodus 20:24-26 An altar of earth thou shalt make unto me, and shalt sacrifice thereon thy burnt offerings, and thy peace offerings, thy sheep, and thine oxen: in all places where I record my name I will come unto thee, and I will bless thee.
 And if thou wilt make me an altar of stone, thou shalt not build it of hewn stone: for if thou lift up thy tool upon it, thou hast polluted it.
 Neither shalt thou go up by steps unto mine altar, that thy nakedness be not discovered thereon.

-The altar was not to be made of hewn stone (stones cut and formed by man).
+The altar was not to be made of hewn stone (i.e., stones cut and formed by human hands).
 It was to be natural.
-The stones were not to be chiseled to look the way man wanted.
-The altar was to be made of stones fashioned naturally.
+The stones were not to be chiseled to look the way man wanted them to.
+The altar was to be made of stones that had been fashioned naturally, in the way God formed them.
 According to the Lord, when man attempted to chisel the stones, they became polluted.
 Also, there were to be no steps going up to the altar.
 The Lord did not want anyone elevated and exposed.

-Looking at this from the perspective of spiritual gifts and members in the church, we note a couple of thoughts.
+Considering the perspective of spiritual gifts and church members, we have a couple of observations to note.
 First, the gifts are given by God, the Holy Spirit, and not formed by man.
 The gifts must be natural and not polluted by man’s hand.
-As each stone was different, so are the gifts different.
-We are lively stones (1Pe 2:5) placed together but different.
-Even when the same gift is ministered, it is ministered differently.
+As each stone is different, so are the gifts.
+We are lively stones (1Pe 2:5) placed together yet different.
+Even when the same gift is ministered, it is ministered in a different way.
 People do not minister in the same way.
 Man’s job is to place the gift into the building properly.
 No stone is more important than another.
 All the stones are equally important if the altar is to function correctly.

 Vertical or Horizontal?

-We also note there were no steps.
+We also note there were no steps at the altar.
 All the priests and worshipers stood at the same level.
-The priests were to assist the ones giving the offering but were not more important than them.
+The priests were to assist the ones giving the offering, but were not more important than they.
 They were not to think more highly of themselves than they ought.

 Our point in this section is that we are all important.
 The gift that you have been given is as important as the gift that I have been given.
 We are to discover the gift we possess and then become efficient in utilizing that gift.